How many times can you use VA loan benefits?

 Are VA home loans really all that special?

 VA home loans are widely acknowledged to be the best available.
-If you’re an eligible borrower, it is highly likely a VA loan will be your smartest choice.Click here for today's mortgage rates.
+If you meet the eligibility requirements, it is highly likely a VA loan will be your smartest choice.Click here for today's VA mortgage rates.